 How to evaluate smoking cessation programs that members will use

-Whether your health plan focuses on employer groups, Medicaid populations, or both, offering a tobacco cessation program that members will use is a must.
+Whether your health plan focuses on employer groups, Medicaid or Medicare populations, or the marketplace, offering a tobacco cessation program that members will use is a must.

 Large employer groups want best-in-class solutions, not a check-the-box program, for their employees.
 Medicaid members require a solution that understands their needs and makes access easy wherever they are.
 This buyer’s guide shows how to evaluate smoking cessation programs to make the best choice for your plan’s population.

 A good starting point is knowing the landscape of what’s available and the components of effective quit-tobacco programs for your members.

 Download our health plan buyer’s guide now to learn:

 - How race, ethnicity, educational level, and socioeconomic status play a role in tobacco use and cessation rates

 - Strengths and challenges of available quit-tobacco programs, including CO monitors, app-based programs, phone coaching, and face-to-face delivery